 The blade tip is more rigid than I expected on a Viking sword, and it is very sharp.
 Getting it to penetrate the side walls of tires during the thrusting test was not difficult at all.

 Preferences: I would prefer the guard and pommel be made of iron.
 (Editors Note: After this review was first written, Clyde from Generation 2 did indeed change the hilt to carbon steel).

 I would like the grip to be pigskin wrapped, though the suede works well for cutting.
 And I really wish the scabbard was more historically accurate.
 And I think both grip and scabbard would be more attractive in a lighter earthtone color like light brown, oxblood or just distressed leather.

 On the up side, this sword probably handles better than any other Generation 2 sword I've tried.
 And did I happen to mention...IT'S DOWNRIGHT BEAUTIFUL!

 Let me just be honest.
-For $299 I really like this sword.
+For $305 I really like this sword.
 If the next round of these swords comes with an iron guard and pommel I will save up to buy another.
-And that's just about as good a recommendation as I can give to a sub-$300 sword.
+And that's just about as good a recommendation as I can give to a sword at this kind of price point.